rauc/rauc/docs/integration.rst

 The most important step is to describe the slots that rauc should use when performing updates.
-Which slots are required and what you have to take care of when designing you system will be covered in the chapter :ref:`todo`.
+Which slots are required and what you have to take care of when designing your system will be covered in the chapter :ref:`todo`.
 This section assumes, you have already decided on a setup and want to describe it for rauc.